chrisfalk88/Readmegenerator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Description
-fdg
+sdflkj
 ## Installation
-dfg
+sdlfkj
 ## Usage
-fdg
+lkjsdf
 ## Contributionv
-fdg
+lksjdf
 ## Tests
-df
+lkjsf
 ## License
-GPL
+MIT

-The GNU GPL is the most widely used free software license and has a strong copyleft requirement.
-When distributing derived works, the source code of the work must be made available under the same license.
-There are multiple variants of the GNU GPL, each with different requirements.
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.
 ## Questions
- you can contact me directly for any questions you maybe have via email:  sdf.
+ you can contact me directly for any questions you maybe have via email:  lkjsdf.

-Please visit my github page here: www.github.com/dfs
+Please visit my github page here: www.github.com/lksjdf